gutomcosta/machine-learning-lab/recommendation/README.md

 # recommendation

 This project is about recommendation algorithms.
-Actually, this project is used for help me to learning about this type of  algorithms.
-You can found very random stuff here :).
+Actually, this project is used for me to learning about this type of  algorithms.
+You can found random stuff here :).
-Most of the implementations founded here, are based on 3 important books:
+Most of the implementations found here, are based on 3 important books:

 * Artificial Intelligence - A Modern Approach
 * Machine Learning in Action